Jenifer Whitten-Woodring, Political Science

 B.F.A. in Communication, Emerson College

 Prior to becoming a political scientist, Whitten-Woodring worked as a journalist in print and broadcast media and received five first place awards from the New York State Associated Press Broadcasters Association.
 She became particularly interested in media freedom and the relationship between media and politics when she was a journalism instructor and student newspaper adviser, first at Cedar Crest College and then at California State University at San Marcos.
-To pursue these research interests, she went back to school and completed her PhD in Politics and International Relations at the University of Southern California in 2010.
-She also has a master’s degree in Radio, Television, and Film from Syracuse University’s Newhouse School.
+To pursue these research interests, she went back to school and completed her Ph.D. in Politics and International Relations at the University of Southern California in 2010.
+She also has a master’s degree in Radio, Television, and Film from Syracuse University’s Newhouse School and a bachelor of fine arts degree in Communication from Emerson College.